 graphic designers in Europe/4, NY, 1973

 The brief yet memorable experience in the United States in 1965 had a lasting impact.
-Upon his return to Italy, Franco Grignani granted a brief interview to Fabio Mataloni:
+Upon his return to Italy, Franco Grignani granted a brief interview to Fabio Mataloni [I]:

 «In Italy, the designer is an isolated professional.
 In America, on the other hand, he is the one who studies the whole of visualization: from writing paper to the point of sale.
 And when advertising intervenes, then it is the agency that uses the work done by the designer.
 Even TV advertising is sometimes solved by the external graphic designer or by an art director.
 In short, in America, the designer has the function of making real a thing that does not exist. […] Americans are nice.
-Which means they can sell themselves very well.
-The country is boundless, it never ceases to surprise the Europeans. […] The American order, American civilization, stops at the roadside.
+Which means they know how to sell themselves very well.
+The country is vast, it never ceases to amaze Europeans. […] The American order, American civilization, stops at the roadside.
 And it is rampant in the cities. […] But this American perfection, in my opinion, responds only to a deep need for defence.»

 [from ‘Linea Grafica’, n° 6, Nov.
 1965]